-- Anesthesia during surgery, opioid medications, drinking less fluids, and decreased activity all contribute to constipation after surgery. - Ensure you are drinking adequate fluids and getting out of bed during the day

-- Over-the-counter medications are very effective for constipation.
-To treat constipation, take these medications in the following order as instructed on the label. - Miralax → Sennakot → Colace → Bisacodyl (Dulcolax) suppository → Fleet enema - The medications may be combined, if needed. - Medications used to treat constipation do not always work immediately.
+- Anesthesia during surgery, opioid medications, drinking less fluids, and decreased activity all contribute to constipation after surgery. - Ensure you are drinking adequate fluids and getting out of bed during the day - Over-the-counter medications are very effective for constipation.
+To treat constipation, take these medications in the following order as instructed on the label. - Miralax → Sennakot → Colace → Bisacodyl (Dulcolax) suppository → Fleet enema - Begin with Miralax.
+If Miralax does not help, you can add Sennokot and take both medications together.
+If these are not working, you can add Colace to your regimen, then Bisacodyl (Dulcolax), and a fleet enema one by one. - Medications used to treat constipation do not always work immediately.
 Try taking a few doses of each when you start each medication before moving on to the next option.